Hellager/clean-recent/README.md

 I have asked about it but no progress for now: [function SHAddToRecentDocs seems not working on win10 for folders](https://learn.microsoft.com/en-us/answers/questions/1115223/function-shaddtorecentdocs-seems-not-working-on-wi.html).

-If you know how to solve it or have any good ideas, please let me know to make it working.
+If anyone know how to solve it or have any good ideas, please let me know and i will try my best to make it work.